neevparikh/neevparikh.github.io/src/posts/devcontainers.md

 A great workflow has been to detach from the container once I've launched a long-lived data job or training run and follow logs via `docker logs <container id>`.
 I can safely handle disconnecting from the instance while also having all my preferred configuration and tooling.

+Note that `$SSH_AUTH_SOCK` can change every time you login.
+This means if you have a long-running container, and SSH in several times, the container's mount path will break.
+In order to avoid this, I create a symlink from the actual path to a fixed path on login on the host, and then mount that to the container.